Saw X poster

 The inciting incident occurs at 14 minutes when Henry Kessler, a fellow cancer patient, tells John about a miraculous experimental treatment in Mexico that cured him completely.
 This offers unexpected hope for survival..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to John actively chooses to travel to Mexico and undergo the experimental surgery.
+This reveals the protagonist's commitment to John actively chooses to travel to Mexico and undergo the experimental surgery.
 He crosses into a new world - literally traveling to another country and figuratively embracing hope for survival., moving from reaction to action.

 The Collapse moment at 88 minutes (74% through) represents the emotional nadir.
 Here, John has a severe medical episode or confronts his own mortality directly.
 The "whiff of death" - he realizes his time is running out and this may be his final game.
-His hope for survival dies completely; only revenge remains., demonstrates the protagonist at their lowest point.
+His hope for survival dies completely; only revenge remains., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 80% of the runtime.
 John and Amanda kidnap the con artists and bring them to the trap location.
 New information: perhaps discovering the full scope of their operation or a personal betrayal.
 John synthesizes his philosophy with action - they must prove they deserve to live., demonstrating the transformation achieved throughout the journey.